0oSaraho0/pp3-adventure_game/README.md

 - correctly connects to play_again

 play_again
-- asks player if they wish to play again.
+- asks the player if they wish to play again.
  - 'yes' correctly connects to open_image
  - 'no' correctly prints Thank you for playing and correctly exits.
- - Any other input receives 'Incorrect answer please type yes or no'message
+ - Any other input receives 'Incorrect answer please type yes or no' message

-Finally I tested my code in the http://pep8online.com/checkresult This showed no errors
+Finally, I tested my code in the http://pep8online.com/checkresult This showed no errors

 ![pp8 check](images/pip8.png)